NibbleHalfebyte/livestream_with_jetson/README.md

-Video Game Capture with a NVIDIA Jetson Nano: Internet live streaming and compressed recording Marc edited this page now · 14 revisions
 Video Game Capture with a NVIDIA Jetson Nano: Internet live streaming and compressed recording NVIDIA Jetson Nano Developer Kit

 This script is to live stream captured video games to Twitch TV.
 You need an payed Twitch account or Amazon Prime to stream.
 You can parallel record the stream to a storage device.